 After servicing, be sure all tools, parts and service equipment are removed.

 Check to ensure all safety signs are installed and in good condition.
+(See safety sign section for location drawing.)

 Do not allow grease or oil to build up on any deck or platform.